Chocolate Halvah Pie

 - Cacao Nibs or unsweetened Chocolate Chips

-Ground Rose Petals, easy to find and inexpensive.
+My chocolate Halvah pie is overlaid with them!
+Rose Water, easy to find and inexpensive.
 And Cardamom.
 All this deliciousness in one fantastic dessert: How can you miss?

 Granola Crust is unbelievable